dusanlazic/fast/README.md

 #### Python scripts 🐍

-To work properly with Fast, your script should have a function named `exploit` that takes the target's IP address as the only parameter, and returns the flag (or some text containing the flag) as a string.
+To work properly with Fast, your script should have a function named `exploit` that takes the target's IP address as the only parameter, and returns flags (or some text containing one or multiple flags) as a string.
 That's about it.

 Here is a very basic example of how an exploit script should be structured: